-In addition, the Department offers a range of electives, many under the umbrella of "value theory": political philosophy, ethical theory and moral issues, metaethics, aesthetics, and the like.
-These elective courses provide philosophy students with a chance to encounter a range of normative issues, and challenge them to think not only in descriptive terms (e.g., what is the case, what is the claim) but also in normative terms (e.g., what should be the case).
-Students are required to take three electives (9 credits).
+In addition, the Department offers a range of electives, many under the umbrella of "value theory": political philosophy, ethical theory and moral issues, meta-ethics and the like.
+These elective courses provide philosophy students with a chance to encounter a range of normative issues, and challenge them to think not only in descriptive terms (e.g., what is the case) but also in normative terms (e.g., what should be the case).
+Students are required to take four electives (12 credits).

 An overview of the requirements for completion of the Philosophy Major is offered as an appendix to this document (see Appendix Two).